Asus Eee

-Asus Eee is a family of products by AsusTek Computer Inc. The product family began with the release of the Eee PC subnotebook in 2007; since then, the product family has diversified into a number of PC form factors.
+Asus Eee was a family of products by AsusTek Computer Inc. The product family began with the release of the Eee PC subnotebook in 2007; since then, the product family has diversified into a number of PC form factors.
 According to the company, the name Eee derives from "the three Es," an abbreviation of its advertising slogan for the device: "Easy to learn, Easy to work, Easy to play".

 Eee PC

-The Asus Eee PC is a subnotebook/netbook computer.
+The Asus Eee PC was a subnotebook/netbook computer.
 At the time of its introduction in fall 2007, it was noted for its combination of a light weight, Linux-based operating system, solid-state drive and relatively low cost.
 Newer models have added the option of the Windows 7 operating system, dual-core Intel Atom CPUs, and traditional hard disk drives, and have also increased in price, though they remain relatively inexpensive as laptops, and notably inexpensive for ultra-small laptops.

 EeeBox PC

-Asus EeeBox PC is a nettop (desktop for the internet) counterpart to the Asus Eee PC netbook (notebook for the internet).
+Asus EeeBox PC was a nettop (desktop for the internet) counterpart to the Asus Eee PC netbook (notebook for the internet).
 Its motherboard employs Splashtop technology called "ExpressGate" by Asus.

 Eee Top

-The Asus Eee Top is a touch screen computer designed by Asus and released in November 2008.
+The Asus Eee Top was a touch screen computer designed by Asus and released in November 2008.
 Its motherboard employs Splashtop technology (an embedded Linux distribution) called "ExpressGate" by Asus.
 Both models feature a 1.6 GHz Atom processor, widescreen (16:9) 15.6" display, 1 GB RAM, 160GB HDD, 802.11n Wi-Fi, speakers, SD card reader and a 1.3 MP webcam with Windows XP Home modified with Asus' big-icon Easy Mode.

 Eee Keyboard

 ASUS Eee Keyboard contained a built-in PC motherboard within a full-size keyboard, similar to Cybernet's keyboard computer models and reminiscent of such 1980s PCs as the ZX Spectrum, Commodore 64, and Atari ST. It substituted a touchscreen in place of the conventional numeric keypad.
 ASUS had planned to ship the device in September 2009, but it actually debuted at CeBIT 2010 and launched in March 2010.

 The ASUS Eee Keyboard EK1542 contained a standard set of features typical for 2008 netbooks: an Intel Atom N270 processor (2.5W TDP), built around the Intel 945GSE chipset (6W TDP) and a ICH7-M South bridge (3.3W TDP).
 A Mobile Intel 945GSE Express chipset integrated into the Intel GMA 950 video subsystem resulted in performance similar to the Asus EEE PCs 901/1000.

-The computer came with Windows XP Home Edition; an additional 1 GB RAM, as well as a 16 or 32GB Solid State Drive, was soldered directly to the motherboard (preventing any memory upgrade).
-Network interfaces consisted of a standard gigabit LAN adapter, Wi-Fi 802.11b/g/n @2.4GHz, and Bluetooth.
+The computer came with Windows XP Home Edition; an additional 1 GB RAM, as well as a 16 or 32 GB Solid State Drive, was soldered directly to the motherboard (preventing any memory upgrade).
+Network interfaces consisted of a standard gigabit LAN adapter, Wi-Fi 802.11b/g/n @2.4 GHz, and Bluetooth.
 A Realtek sound system drove 2 small built-in speakers, and a Li-Po accumulator provided a power capacity of 49 W*h.